Peugeot Subsidiary Opel Announces 2,100 Job Cuts In Germany - UrduPoint

 Frankfurt am Main, (UrduPoint / Pakistan Point News - 14th Jan, 2020 ) :Peugeot subsidiary Opel said Tuesday it would offer 2,100 more German workers voluntary redundancies, as it struggles to stay afloat faced with collapsing demand and an EU emissions squeeze.

+After years of losses under GM, Opel returned to the black under its new owner in 2018, selling around a million vehicles.

+"This agreement creates a further considerable improvement of our competitiveness" and "gives our employees long-term security," chief executive Michael Lohscheller said.

-The historic German carmaker, which Peugeot bought from US-based General Motors in 2017, has already slashed almost 7,000 jobs since the takeover, as tumbling sales have left its main factory largely idle.
+The historic German carmaker, which Peugeot bought from US-based General Motors in 2017, had already slashed almost 7,000 out of 19,000 jobs since the takeover, as the industry grapples with lower global demand.

+But rather than sales challenges, Opel highlighted "ever-stricter CO2 (carbon dioxide) regulations that the entire automotive industry is facing" as the main reason for Tuesday's move.

+From this year, manufacturers in the EU must reach average CO2 emissions across their new vehicle fleets of below 95 grammes per kilometre, on pain of harsh fines.